top of page

 3F - Vaccination policy

-Ferry Oration (Immunisation)
+Feery Oration (Immunisation)

 5.00pm to 5.45pm

-Orator: Prof. Kristine MaCartney, Director of the National Centre for Immunisation Research and Surveillance (NCIRS)
+Orator: Prof. Kristine Macartney, Director of the National Centre for Immunisation Research and Surveillance (NCIRS)

 Welcome Reception